 Procedures have been updated to include remote learning protocols for attendance, and behavior and discipline.
 New methods for behavior and discipline include a private, virtual chat with scholars and their families as an intervention.

-The elementary school's attendance was 82% for the summer.
-The lower attendance was due to families wanting to give their children a break from online learning.
+The elementary school's attendance was 81% for the summer.